sergioisidoro/about-me/index.md

 # Interests & Hobbies

 * Circus - [Corde Lisse and Aerial Silks](https://www.instagram.com/p/BY_ajJ6FIy-/?taken-by=smaisidoro) @ Circus Helsinki
-* Gardening and Mycology - Able to sustain plant life at home and in the office.
-Chilly and Oyster musrhoom cultivation
 * Sailing apprentice - I have an old Sloop boat that I try not to sink every year.
 * Mökki life - Fishing, Sauna, Boating, Island Hopping, Mushroom and berry picking, Knitting in front of the fireplace?

 # Projects